 Most of the popular apps are on both platforms, but many top games and apps still come to iPhone first.
 We’re seeing more apps come to both Android and iPhone at the same time, but there are still way more iPhone only apps that we see than Android only.

 When apps are available on iPhone and Android we still often see a better design on the iPhone version than on Android.
-This is something that still rings true in 2017.
+This is something that still rings true in 2018.
 For example, we still see some new Snapchat features and Spotify features come to iPhone before Android.
 We even saw this happen with better features for the Snapchat app on the iPhone X due to better face tracking.
 Fortnite came to the iPhone first as well.

 Read: Best iPhone Apps

 We are also seeing major new apps come only to the iPhone with AR support.
 Machines is one of the blockbuster Augmented Reality games that is coming to the iPhone 8, iPhone 8 Plus and iPhone X first.
 We’ve also seen new Pokémon Go features come first to the iPhone thanks to ARKit.

 Apps are an area where the gap is closing, but the differences still exist and are noticeable.
 We also see Apple take better care of the App Store.
 Recently they purged 47,300 apps from the app store that were simply bad or abandoned.

 iPhone owners enjoy quick and regular iOS updates for the iPhone no matter what carrier they use.